-Teachers (and moms) have known all along that that ART is as VITAL to growing a child’s intelligence as other disciplines.
-It’s taken a long time, but finally the importance of the arts is being recognized by those who took it out long ago.
-Now that schools are slowly beginning to implement the STEAM curriculum (which stands for Science, Technology, Engineering, Art and Math), the problem exists that teachers still don’t have the money to do it all, so we are helping as best we can.
+Teachers (and moms) have known all along that that ART is as VITAL to growing a child’s intelligence as other subjects.
+The importance of the arts is now being recognized by the very people who took it out long ago.
+Schools are slowly beginning to implement the STEAM curriculum (which stands for Science, Technology, Engineering, Art and Math), but since teachers still can’t do it all, we are helping as best we can.

 If you have a bit of artistic skill and a few hours a month to volunteer, I need you!

 It’s an opportunity that you will never regret.
-And so much fun, you will wonder why you didn’t start yesterday!
+And so much fun, you will treasure the memories.